 Jacqueline Schreiber, LCSW · 609-921-6070

-I believe a strong, supportive therapeutic relationship is the foundation for effective therapy; a safe and non-judgmental atmosphere allows clients to fully explore their concerns, identify their options, and begin to make the changes they seek.
+I believe a strong, supportive therapeutic relationship is essential for effective therapy.
+I create a safe and non-judgmental atmosphere which allows clients to fully explore their concerns, identify their options, and begin to make the changes they seek.

 My style is empathic, collaborative, and client-centered.
 I help clients better understand their patterns of thinking, feeling and behaving which provides the foundation for making purposeful changes in their lives and relationships.
 I utilize various approaches including psycho-education, insight-oriented therapy, and Cognitive Behavioral Therapy (CBT), depending on the client’s needs and reason for seeking therapy.
 I also integrate life coaching and solution-focused strategies, when appropriate.

 I received my Master of Social Work (M.S.W.) degree in 1990 from the University of Pennsylvania.
-I am licensed in NJ as a Clinical Social Worker (LCSW) and have completed Life Coaching training through Coach U.
+I am licensed in NJ as a Clinical Social Worker (LCSW).
+In addition, I am certified as an MBTI® practitioner and I’ve completed Life Coaching training.